Christmas Dinners around the world

-The big day has arrived and no doubt you’ll all be salivating, waiting for your Christmas dinner to be served.
-While the smell of roasted turkey and ham fills the home, we thought we’d make you even hungrier with this list of traditional Christmas dinners around the world.
-Happy Christmas to all, and to all, a good night!
+With the big day coming up where you will soon be salivating, waiting for your Christmas dinner to be served. we thought we’d make you even hungrier with this list of traditional Christmas dinners around the world.
+Happy Christmas to you all.

 The Norwegians treasure tradition and this is especially true at Christmas.
 This country celebrates in style on Christmas Eve with roasted pork ribs or belly with sauerkraut and boiled potatoes accompaniments.
 Sauerkraut is fermented cabbage, just FYI—would you eat this classic Norwegian dish?